Niger drags FG to Supreme Court over 13% derivation

-ABUJA– Niger State Government has taken the Federal Government to the Supreme Court to challenge its omission as a beneficiary of the 13 per cent derivation.
+ABUJA— Niger State government has dragged the Federal Government to the Supreme Court, challenging its omission as a beneficiary in the 13 percent derivation.

-The state, in the originating summons it filed through its team of lawyers led by Mr. Mohammed Ndarani, SAN, listed the Attorney-General of the Federation and Minister of Justice as the sole defendant in the case.
+The state, in the suit through its team of lawyers led by Mr Mohammed Ndarani, SAN, listed the Attorney-General of the Federation and Minister of Justice as the only defendant.

-The plaintiff, among other things, urged the apex court to determine whether Niger State does not qualify to be classified among the states that produce natural resources and therefore is entitled to 13 percent derivation within the meaning of 162(2) of the 1999 Constitution, as amended.
+The plaintiff, among other things, urged the apex court to determine whether Niger State does not qualify to be classified among the states that produce natural resources and therefore, entitled to 13 percent derivation within the meaning of 162(2) of the 1999 Constitution, as amended.

-It further prayed the court to interpret and apply section 232 (1) & (2) of the Constitution to compel its inclusion by FG, in line with the Enactment of Allocation of Revenue (Federation Account, etc.) Act, 2004.
+It wants the court to interpret and apply section 232 (1) & (2) of the Constitution to compel its inclusion by FG, in line with the Enactment of Allocation of Revenue (Federation Account, etc.) Act, 2004.

 The state alleged a failure to include remittances from proceeds of fiscal revenue generated and accrued through Hydroelectric Power dams within its territory, which it argued formed part of resources it contributes to the overall electricity generation to the national grid since 1968.